A time adaptive multirate Dirichlet-Neumann waveform relaxation method for heterogeneous coupled heat equations: Introduction

 The most common form of coupling is a Dirichlet-Neumann (DN) approach, in which one problem has a Dirichlet boundary condition on the shared interface, while the other one uses a Neumann boundary condition.
 In the iteration, they provide each other with the suitable boundary data, i.e. a flux or the interface value.
 Thus, there is a connection to Domain Decomposition methods.

 From the partitioned time integration, we require that it allows for variable and adaptive time steps, preserves the order of the time integration in the subsolvers, and it should be robust and fast.
-A technique that promises to deliver these properties is the so called waveform relaxation (WR).
-Here, one iterates over continuous interface functions in time.
+A technique that promises to deliver these properties is the so called Waveform relaxation (WR).
+An iteration requires solving the subproblems on a time window.
+Thereby, continuous interface functions, obtained via suitable interpolation, are provided from the respective other problem.
 WR methods were originally introduced by \cite{lelarasmee:82} for ordinary differential equation (ODE) systems, and used for the first time to solve time dependent PDEs in \cite{gander:98,giladi:02}.
 They allow the use of different spatial and time discretizations for each subdomain.
 This is especially useful in problems with strong jumps in the material coefficients \cite{gander:03} or the coupling of different models for the subdomains \cite{Gander:07}.

-A key problem is to make the waveform iteration fast.
-A black box approach is to make use of Quasi-Newton methods, leading to Quasi-Newton waveform iterations \cite{rbmbmb:20}.
+A key problem is to make the Waveform iteration fast.
+A black box approach is to make use of Quasi-Newton methods, leading to Quasi-Newton Waveform iterations \cite{rbmbmb:20}.
 Here, we follow instead the idea to tailor very fast methods to a specific problem.
-In particular, we consider the Neumann-Neumann waveform relaxation (NNWR) and Dirichlet-Neumann waveform relaxation (DNWR) method of Gander et al. \cite{Fwok:14,gander:16}, which are WR methods based on the classical Neumann-Neumann and Dirichlet-Neumann iterations.
+In particular, we consider the Neumann-Neumann Waveform relaxation (NNWR) and Dirichlet-Neumann Waveform relaxation (DNWR) method of Gander et al. \cite{Fwok:14,gander:16}, which are WR methods based on the classical Neumann-Neumann and Dirichlet-Neumann iterations.
 The DNWR method is serial, whereas with NNWR, one can solve the subproblems in parallel.
 Using an optimal relaxation parameter, convergence in two iterations is obtained for the continuous iteration in 1D.
-In \cite{MongeBirken:multirate}, a fully discrete multirate NNWR method for coupled heat equations with jumping coefficients is presented.
+In \cite{MongeBirken:multirate}, a fully discrete multirate NNWR method for heterogeneous coupled heat equations is presented.
 Optimal relaxation parameters are determined for the 1D case.
 The method was extended to the time adaptive case in \cite{monbirDD25:19}.